anGie44/terraform-provider-animal-rescue/website/docs/index.html.markdown

 ---
-layout: "animal-rescue"
+layout: "animalrescue"
-page_title: "Provider: Animal-Rescue"
+page_title: "Provider: AnimalRescue"
-sidebar_current: "docs-animal-rescue-index"
+sidebar_current: "docs-animalrescue-index"
 description: |-
-  Terraform provider animal-rescue.
+  Terraform provider animalrescue.
 ---

-# Animal-Rescue Provider
+# AnimalRescue Provider

 Use this paragraph to give a high-level overview of your provider, and any configuration it requires.